GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 # Fine Tuning Gluu Server
-Gluu Server has a stateless architecture and scales quite easily.
-However to achieve high-performance, the server must be tuned accordingly.
+The Gluu Server has a stateless architecture and scales quite well.
+However, to achieve high-performance, the following server components must be tuned accordingly:

-Tuning consists of:

-- OS Tuning
+- Operating System (OS)
 - Memory and infrastructure
-- LDAP Server (Gluu OpenDJ)
+- LDAP
-- Web Application Container (Jetty, JBoss)
+- Web application container (Jetty, JBoss)
-- Gluu Server configuration Tuning
+- Gluu Server configurations

 ## OS Tuning

-CE is designed to work on Linux, therefore it's recommended to tune the following:
+The Gluu Server is designed to work on Linux.
+Therefore, the following can be tuned as needed:

 !!!
 Note
-    Most of the below configuration can be tuned in `/etc/security/limits.conf`, however it may depend on OS.
+    Most of the configurations below can be tuned in `/etc/security/limits.conf`, however it may depend on OS.

 1. Increase TCP Buffer Sizes

    ```
    sysctl -w net.core.rmem_max=16777216
    sysctl -w net.core.wmem_max=16777216